Patypus/ImageProcessingApi/README.md

 # ImageProcessingApi

-This is an service to serve up hosted images applying transformations based on the user's request, such as adding watermarks and updating the background colour.
+This is a service to serve up hosted images applying transformations based on the user's request, such as adding watermarks and updating the background colour.

 ## How to run